jdlph/wxlib/mio/README.md

 More seriously, the primary motivation for writing this library instead of using Boost.Iostreams, was the lack of support for establishing a memory mapping with an already open file handle/descriptor.
 This is possible with mio.

-Furthermore, Boost.Iostreams' solution requires that the user pick offsets exactly at page boundaries, which is cumbersome and error prone. mio, on the other hand, manages this internally, accepting any offset and finding the nearest page boundary.
+Furthermore, Boost.Iostreams' solution requires that the user pick offsets exactly at page boundaries, which is cumbersome and error-prone. mio, on the other hand, manages this internally, accepting any offset and finding the nearest page boundary.

 Albeit a minor nitpick, Boost.Iostreams implements memory mapped file IO with a `std::shared_ptr` to provide shared semantics, even if not needed, and the overhead of the heap allocation may be unnecessary and/or unwanted.
-In mio, there are two classes to cover the two use-cases: one that is move-only (basically a zero-cost abstraction over the system specific mmapping functions), and the other that acts just like its Boost.Iostreams counterpart, with shared semantics.
+In mio, there are two classes to cover the two use-cases: one that is move-only (basically a zero-cost abstraction over the system specific memory mapping functions), and the other that acts just like its Boost.Iostreams counterpart, with shared semantics.

 ### How to create a mapping
 NOTE: the file must exist before creating a mapping.